HOW TO: Master Social Media Engagement with Chris Brogan

 2:11 Trust agents are the voices or faces of businesses, but they aren’t at the CEO level, Brogan explains and shares an example of how this is happening at Google.
 The trust agent knows how to share twitter messages and posts and stays engaged on social networking sites.
 A lot of companies are using the social networking websites for business networking and to help humanize their brands.

 4:21 We have to learn we’re never right all of the time online and must show our managers and clients that one of the parts of how to share social media content correctly is using the Three A’s: Acknowledge, Apologize and Act.
 In PR, professionals are sometimes compelled by managers to try and spin a silver lining around even the worst news, but that isn’t working anymore.
-On online social networks like Linkedin, Facebook, Twiiter and now G+, people talk whether you like it or not, says Brogan.
+On social networks like Linkedin, Facebook and Twitter, people talk whether you like it or not, says Brogan.

 6:04 How to share social media as an organization authentically, understanding what legally what you can and cannot be said, acknowledging without endorsing negative status updates, wall posts, tweets, RTs, comments, likes and shares.